Hotan Prefecture: Geography

 The vast majority of the residents live around oases situated between the desolate Taklamakan Desert and Kunlun Mountains.
 To the north, the prefecture borders Aksu Prefecture, to the east Bayingolin Mongol Autonomous Prefecture, to the west Kashgar Prefecture, and to the south, Tibet and the areas disputed between China, India and Pakistan.
 Aksai Chin includes the southernmost point administered as part of Xinjiang.
 Most of the prefecture has a cold desert climate.

 Administrative divisions

 The Hotan Prefecture is divided into one county-level city and seven counties and surrounds Kunyu:

 Demographics

-According to the analysis of Adrian Zenz, the population growth of Hotan declined significantly between 2015 and 2018.

 As of 2015, 2,248,113 (96.7%) of the 2,324,287 residents of the prefecture were Uyghur, 71,233 were Han Chinese (3.1%) and 4,941 were from other ethnic groups.

 In 2014, according to a local government employee in the township of Langru in Hotan County, "Islamic beliefs are very strong" in the prefecture.

 As of the 2000s, the population of Hotan Prefecture was more than 95% Uyghur.

 As of 1999, 96.9% of the population of Hotan (Hetian) Prefecture was Uyghur and 3.1% of the population was Han Chinese.

 Residents of Hotan Prefecture commonly speak Uyghur and often do not speak Mandarin Chinese.